Micro-suction wax removal

 If you wear a hearing aid, a wax blockage will often cause the hearing aid to whistle in the ear.
 This is because sound coming from the instrument bounces off the wax, back out of the canal and back into the hearing aid, thus creating feedback.

 A wax blockage is often unavoidable.
 Ear canals that are especially hairy, narrow or bendy are prone to more issues with wax than others.
 One of the biggest reasons for wax blockages are things continually pushed into the canal space.

 If you use a hearing aid this is unavoidable – you have to wear the aid!
 But if it's cotton buds then this should be stopped immediately.
 Not only can cotton buds push the wax further down the canal and closer to the sensitive ear drum, but bits can also break off causing more blockages and stripping the canal of its natural oil, making it dry and itchy.
 So, next time you see someone armed with a cotton bud near the ear – stop them!

-Wax removal both ears
+Wax removal one or both ears

-Our charge is per appointment rather than per ear as we use the same length of appointment; equipment and PPE whether the the procedure is carried out in one or both ears.
+Our charge is per appointment rather than per ear as we use the same length of appointment; equipment and PPE whether the procedure is carried out in one or both ears.

 10 minute wax check